mtsanovv/Products-App/README.md

 ## Running the app
 1. Clone this repo.
 2. Create database using the given structure in the ```techstore.sql``` file in the ```sql``` directory.
 3. Open the file ```application.properties```, located in the ```src/main/resources```directory.
 Configure the SQL database name and user access (that user should only have SELECT, INSERT, UPDATE, DELETE permissions on the TechStore database, and nowhere else).
-Configure the allowed origins (an example of how they should be written is already done - domains with http:// or https:// prefixes, separated by commas). **Note: the allowed origins parameter should never be empty.** Don't forget to configure the SMTP mailing settings as well.
+Configure the allowed origins (an example of how they should be written is already done - domains with http:// or https:// prefixes, separated by commas). **Note: the allowed origins parameter should never be empty.** Don't forget to configure the mailing settings as well or you may not be able to receive mail properly.
 4. Have Gradle download the dependencies.
 After it's done, run ```gradlew bootRun``` to run the Spring Boot app.

 ## Notes